-All BHS Approved assessment centres are BHS Approved Riding Schools and adhere to detailed assessment criteria set out in the BHS Approved Centre Criteria: Riding Schools.
+All BHS Approved assessment centres are BHS Approved Centres and adhere to detailed assessment criteria set out in the relevant BHS Approved Centre Criteria guidance document.
 The BHS Approved Centre process is managed by the BHS Approved Centre Team.
 The BHS Education Team and Approved Centre Team have regular meetings to discuss issues, concerns and areas of good practice.
-If issues are raised, the BHS Education Team may liaise with the BHS Business Support Managers to deliver an improvement plan for the centre.
+If concerns are raised, the BHS Education Team may liaise with the BHS Business Support Managers to deliver an action plan for the centre.